red lentil and rice soup

 1. Hours after typing in this recipe, the dr bob cooking team enjoyed a candlelit October backyard dinner at our close Turkish friends' house.
 Red lentil soup was the first course and bob had 3 bowls.
 Müge's mom also makes it, so it must also be a Turkish thing.
 She adds a large carrot for color (although it couldn't be seen in the dark!) and purees the result smooth, instead of the bread step.
 Either way, we are talking powerful comfort food here.

 2. This gets really sluggish as a leftover in the fridge.
-Add some water to thin it out and heat it up and then mix in a bit of Middle Eastern red pepper powder and cumin (to taste) and some fresh lemon juice to give it a kick.
+Add some water to thin it out and heat it up and then again top it off each serving with a bit of Middle Eastern red pepper powder and cumin (to taste).

 3. A twist on this is to use Italian arborio rice instead of the usual white rice, but you have to compensate by adding at least a cup and a half (estimate) more water.
 The result is even creamier and when appropriately thick, you can't beat this as serious "comfort food."
 Using crunchy bread croutons is also an excellent option and simplifies the preparation.